jsardev/topmusic/README.md

 I wanted to create end-to-end tests using [Cypress](https://www.cypress.io/) but didn't have enough time.

+### SEO / Semantic HTML

+To be honest, when time got short I started to spam `div`'s wherever I could.
+There are certainly some places for improvement.

 ### UI / UX

 There are a few problems and places which could be improved: